pmacMaps/build-maps-felt-gd23/README.md

-# build-maps-felt-gd23
+# Creating Maps Online: A Guided Tour of Felt
-Outline for Central PA GIS Day (2023) presentation on Felt maps
+Outline for my Central PA GIS Day (2023) presentation on Felt maps.
+Event website is https://summits.harrisburgu.edu/gis/.

 ## What is Felt?
 - A web browser platform for creating maps